What Is The Definition Of Consummate? Simply Explained

 What it implies: Finality.
 The last step that makes it real.

 Legal nuance: In contract law, "consummation" often has a specific definition tied to closing conditions.
 The purchase agreement might say "consummation occurs upon satisfaction of all conditions precedent."
-Don't guess — check the definitions section Most people skip this — try not to..
+Don't guess — check the definitions section It's one of those things that adds up..

 The "consummately" adverb exists but tread carefully